Platform Integration Concepts

 Certification and Promotion to Production

-Before accessing production credentials, partners must complete the mCards certification process.
+Before accessing production credentials, partners must complete the mCards certification process:

 Related Guides

-Event delivery and webhook security. -
+- Webhooks API Concepts — Event delivery and webhook security

-Payments API Concepts
+- Payments API Concepts — Payment gateway integration

-Updated about 2 months ago
+Updated 2 days ago